telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 __IsEncrypted__

 This property specifies if the document should be encrypted.
-The default value is False.
+The default value is *False*.
+The encryption algorithm used when exporting encrypted documents is **RC4**.

 >This setting is ignored when __ComplianceLevel__ differs from __None__ as PDF/A compliant documents do not allow encryption.